Yeong-GIT/Finance_CashReceiptModule/README.md

 ## License

-This project is open sourced.
+This project is open source.

 ## Acknowledgments